Matthew 25

 [14] For, like a man going on a journey, called his own servants, and delivered to them his goods.

-Comments Matthew 25:14 “Like a man.”
+Comments Matthew 25:14 “Like a man”.
 The man in this verse refers to the Lord Jesus Himself.
-Before He goes back to heaven, and even when He is not on earth, He gives duties to some servants.
-He calls some to be servants, and He talks to them in their hearts.
-As the Bible has told, when the apostles were traveling, the Lord Jesus told them not to go to some places because it was not the right time.
-The Lord Jesus told them this because the Lord Jesus Himself has His own chosen servants for the purpose of showing His mercy to all humans.
-That is why the Bible has passages of when the Lord Jesus did not allow them to speak the Word (See Acts 16:6-7).
+Before He goes back to heaven, and even when He is not on Earth, He gives duty to some servants.
+He calls some to be His servants, and He talks to them in their hearts.
+As the Bible tells us, when the apostles were traveling, the Lord Jesus told them not to go to some places.
+And it was also not the right time, because the Lord Jesus Himself has His own chosen servants to show His mercy to all humans; that is why, in the Bible, there is a passage where the Lord Jesus did not allow the apostle to speak the Word (see Acts 16:6-7).

-“Going on a journey” or “going into another country” shows that the Lord Jesus is not on earth, but He still directs the way, as some of His servants get the privilege of having a special connection to the Lord Jesus Himself.
+“Going on a journey or going into another country.”
+This shows that the Lord Jesus is not on Earth, but He still directs the way; some of His servants have the privilege of having a special connection to the Lord Jesus Himself.

-“Called his own servants” refers to His special servants because it is a difference between the Lord Himself’s calling and the Holy Spirit’s calling.
-The Lord Jesus has His own servants for His work, His specific work that He wants to be done.
-Yes, the Holy Spirit calls, but the Lord Jesus Himself also communicates with specific servants that He chooses to do His personal work.
+“Called his own servants” refers to the Lord Jesus’ special servants.
+There is a difference between the Lord Jesus Himself calling and the Holy Spirit calling.
+The Lord Jesus has His own servants for His work, His special work that He wants to be done.
+Yes, the Holy Spirit calls, but the Lord Jesus Himself also communicates with specific servants whom He chooses to do His personal work.
 However, the Lord Jesus connects with His special servants through the Holy Spirit.
-The Holy Spirit is the Spirit of the Father, which is why the Bible says that blasphemy against the Holy Spirit cannot be forgiven (See Mark 3:28-30).
-But also remember that the Bible says the Father Himself is in the Lord Jesus.
-The Lord Jesus and the Father are One.
-The Lord Jesus said that what belongs to the Father also belongs to Him.
-However, the Holy Spirit and the Spirit of the Lord Jesus are not the same.
-The Holy Spirit is one with the Father, and the Lord Jesus (His Spirit) is between them both.
+The Holy Spirit is the Spirit of the Father, which is why the Bible says that blasphemy against the Holy Spirit cannot be forgiven (see Mark 3:28-30).
+But also remember that the Bible says the Father Himself is in the Lord Jesus; that the Lord Jesus and the Father are One; and that the Lord Jesus said that what belongs to the Father also belongs to Him (see John 14:10-12).
+The Holy Spirit and the Spirit of the Lord Jesus are not the same.
+The Holy Spirit is One with the Father, but the Lord Jesus (His Spirit) is between both.

-“Delivered to them his goods” or “entrusted his goods.”
-When it says entrusted His goods, it refers to specific orders that the Father tells to the Son.
+“Delivered to them his goods or entrusted his goods.”
+When the verse says “delivered to them his goods,” it refers to specific orders the Father gives to the Son.
 These are specific orders, and that is why the Son has His own specific servants to go out and do the job.
-The Holy Spirit hovers over the earth and does His work (the Holy Spirit’s work) that He also receives from the Father; that is why the Bible tells us that the Father, the Son Jesus, and the Holy Spirit are Three in One.
+The Holy Spirit hovers over the Earth and does His work (the Holy Spirit’s work), which He also receives from the Father.
+That is why the Bible tells us that the Father, the Son (Jesus Christ), and the Holy Spirit are Three in One.
 The Three have duties, but all have received duty from the Father as One.

 [15] And to one indeed he gave five talents, then to another two, then to another one; to each according to their own ability; and he went on his journey immediately.

 “… to each according to their own ability.”
-This man gives the talent according to his judgment towards his servants.
-Pay attention, as each servant did not receive the same amount.
-This relates to the ability of the servant because if you give more to the one who cannot handle it, regardless of the amount, it makes no meaning.
-The talent itself, not the amount, is a gift from God to His servants.
-Look at it another way: each individual who receives talents does differently with what they receive.
-The first one immediately goes and makes use of it right away until the last one goes and buries it underground.
-Now, you see the ability and willingness of each individual.
+This man gives the talent according to his own judgment towards his servants.
+Pay attention: each servant did not receive the same amount; the amount is related to the ability of the servant.
+If you give more to the one who cannot handle it, regardless of the amount, it makes no meaning for the servant.
+The talent itself, not the amount, is a gift from the Lord to His servants.
+Look at it another way: each individual, who receives, does with the thing they receive differently; the first one immediately goes and makes use of it right away, while the last one goes and buries it underground; now, here you see the ability and willingness of each individual.
 Notice that the meaning of the word talent here does not represent the goods mentioned in verse 14.
-Here, you talk about gifts; you cannot buy gifts from the Lord because money has no value for the Lord, but deeds have value for the Lord, not earthly money.
-Five, two, and one talent relate only to the ability of each individual.
+Here, it talks about gifts; you cannot buy a gift from the Lord.
+Money has no value for the Lord; the deeds have value for the Lord, not the earthly money.

 Q: Is the talent in this parable given to the soul?
 A: The talent is given only to the soul.

-Q: What about the one that receives one talent and doesn't do anything with it?
+Q: What about the one who receives one talent and doesn’t do anything with it?
 A: One word is fit for this person: ignorant.
-He is ignoring the voice of the Lord in him.
-Remember one thing, the Lord never forces you to do anything for Him, but gently is telling you what to do; obedience will come into play.
+He is ignoring the whispering voice of the Lord within him.
+Remember one thing: the Lord never forces you to do anything for Him; He gently tells you what to do, and obedience will come into play.
 Do you have that obedience in you to listen and obey what the Lord tells inside of you?
 Obedience will keep you going in whatever the Lord has in His plan for you.

 Q: Why didn’t each servant get the same amount?
-A: This question refers to this world; some can make more, and others cannot.
-It is based upon the determination and ability of a person; determination plays a big role.
-When we have more, we think what we have is enough to make even more.
-But when we have less, we think all should have less as we do, and we do not even think to try to have more.
+A: This question refers to this world; some can make more, some cannot.
+It is based on the determination and ability of the person.
+You see, you have more, but you do not see that you have the ability to make more out of it; or you have less, so you are pleased with the less you have; determination plays a big role.
 This place is where you can refer to your faith.
 We do not know each person’s heart, but the Lord works in the mind to link the thought to the heart to gain faith.
-The Lord gives everyone the ability to gain more knowledge of the Word because the Lord is the Living Word, and the Word can grow more.
+The Lord gives everyone the ability to grow in faith in the Word because the Lord is the Living Word, and the Word can grow.

 Q: Is the will of a person a gift from God?
-A: The person must seek God’s will, which the person has received from the Lord.
-Inside of you, when you find that will, peace and joy will overflow your soul.
-When you find that will, you will put all your might into doing it, and things will fall on the right path, and you will succeed in doing it.
-There is a difference between will and desire because the will of God comes from above and sinks down into your soul, but desire comes out from the mind to go out to do things.
-But at this point, be aware of your own imagination and don’t use imagination to cover the voice that is inside of you.
-Everyone can choose between will and imagination.
+A: The person must seek the Lord’s will that the person has received from the Lord.
+Inside of you, when you find that will, the peace and joy from the Lord will overflow your soul.
+When you find that will, you will put all your might into doing it, and the things will fall into the right path, and you will succeed in doing it.
+The will touches the soul, the desire touches the mind.
+There is a difference between the will and desire: the will comes from above and sinks down into your soul, while desire comes out from the mind to go out to do things.
+But at this point, be aware of your imagination: don’t use imagination to cover the whispering voice of the Lord that is in you.
+A person can choose between will and desire, be aware!

 [16] Having gone, the one having received the five talents traded with them, and made five more.

-Comments Matthew 25:16 Practice trading here is a practice way to increase what you have and what you want to have.
-Trade used in this verse is not about selling or buying; it is about what can make a benefit from what they have.
-We start to think and use human thoughts to justify the will of the Lord, but we shouldn’t mix them up; we should try to separate them out.
-Seek more understanding, and yes, you can go trade your understanding to get more; the Lord has more than how much one person wants, but He doesn’t give it all to one person.
+Comments Matthew 25:16 Practice the trade here is a practice way to increase what you have and what you want to have.
+In this sense, trade is not about selling or buying; instead, it is about what can bring benefit to what they have.
+When trading, we start thinking and using human thought to justify the will of the Lord; don’t mix them; try to separate them out; and wish to gain more.
+Yes, you can go to trade to get more; the Lord has more than anyone wants, but He doesn’t give all to one person.

 Q: How do you increase your faith by going to trade?
-A: By trading understanding, you will get knowledge on how to be the person who receives mercy and uses what has been received to gain more understanding, which returns back to being a success.
+A: By trading understanding, you will get knowledge on how to be the person who receives mercy and uses what has been received to gain more understanding, which returns to being a success.
 You understand many things, but knowledge is higher and deeper.
-You need the knowledge to use understanding because, without knowledge, understanding will stay without growth.
-Knowledge makes understanding grow.
+You need the knowledge to use understanding, because without knowledge, understanding will stay without growth; knowledge makes understanding grow.

 [17] In like manner the one with the two gained two more.